Apple iCloud Hackers Demand Ransom For Hacked Accounts: How To Protect Yours

 — BTC Breaking News (@btcbreakingnews) March 22, 2017

+Business Insider surmised that there are several “reasons to doubt the hackers’ claims, such as their thirst for publicity and their fluid story.”

-On the surface, the extortion attempt seems uncoordinated and amateurish for several reasons.
-First, reports on the ransom amounts are all over the place.
-One says they want $75,000 in untraceable bitcoin or $100,000 in iTunes gift cards, which would be trackable.
-Another report says they want $700,000 in cash, which is also potentially traceable.
+A few factors point to the extortion attempt being a hoax.
+First, conflicting reports on the ransom amounts are all over the place.
+Motherboard says the hackers want $75,000 in untraceable bitcoin or $100,000 in iTunes gift cards, which would be trackable.
+The NBC report says they want $700,000 in cash, which is also potentially traceable.

-Likewise, the number of compromised accounts does not seem to be consistent either.
+Likewise, the number of compromised accounts is not consistent either.
 Business Insider states that several news agencies were contacted, with the group telling them they had 200, 250, 519, or up to 750 million Apple IDs and passwords.
-One would think that a unified team of hackers would know how many accounts it has access to and would agree on a single set of demands.
+A unified team of hackers would know exactly how many accounts it has access to and would certainly agree on a single set of demands.

-The third issue that makes this seem like an amateur effort is the group’s public announcement of a deadline.
+The third issue that puts the whole thing in doubt is the group’s public announcement of a deadline.
 Contacting media outlets and setting a time limit is supposed to place pressure on Apple to comply.
 However, publicizing the deadline only serves to warn the users whose accounts may be in danger effectively nullifying any bite that the hackers might have had on Apple.
 Users knowing that they have until April 7 before their account will be in danger have plenty of time to sign into their accounts and change their passwords.
 The only way for the hackers to prevent this is to have already gone through all of the accounts and changed the passwords to lock out the owners.
 As of today, there have been no reports of this occurring.
-In all likelihood, this whole thing is a hoax.
+Hackers intent on getting money from Apple would not cripple themselves in this way.

 ⚡️" #Apple says it has not been hacked " ❗️#Hackers #Security #iOS #iCloud @Apple